data-to-insight/ssd-data-model/README.md

-# Data model for the Refugee Transitions Outcomes Fund (RTOF)
+# Data model

-This is the source repository for the RTOF data model and includes tools for generating different outputs from the core specification.
+This is the source repository for the SSD data model and includes tools for generating different outputs from the core specification.
+The basis for this work was cloned from SocialFinanceDigitalLabs/rtof-data-model.

 ## Data Model

-The RTOF data model defines a set of Records (facts) capturing data during the different stages of an individual's progress through the programme.
+The data model defines a set of Records (facts) capturing data during the different stages of an individual's progress through the programme.
 The data model also includes a number of Categories (dimensions) that are referenced from the Fields within a Record.